simeononsecurity/simeononsecurity.ch/content/articles/the-role-of-threat-intelligence-in-incident-reponse-and-mitigations/index.en.md

 ## Implementing Threat Intelligence
 To implement **threat intelligence** successfully, organizations must follow these steps:

-- **Identify Threats:** Organizations must identify the types of threats they are most likely to face.
+- **Identify Threats:** Organizations must identify the types of threats they're most likely to face.
 This involves assessing their assets and vulnerabilities and understanding the threat landscape.

-- **Collect Data:** Organizations must collect data from a wide range of sources, including internal and external sources.
+- **Collect Data:** Organizations must collect data from many sources, including internal and external sources.
 This includes data on threat actors, attack methods, and indicators of compromise.

 - **Analyze Data:** Organizations must analyze the data to identify patterns, trends, and potential threats to their information systems.